confluentinc/schema-registry/docs/serializer-formatter.rst

 Basic Auth Security
 ^^^^^^^^^^^^^^^^^^^

-Schema Registry supports ability to authenticate requests using Basic Auth headers.
-You can send the Basic Auth headers by setting the following configuration in your producer or consumer example
+|sr| supports ability to authenticate requests using Basic Auth headers.
+You can send
+the Basic Auth headers by setting the following configuration in your producer or consumer example

 ``basic.auth.credentials.source``